Information regarding changing your surname after you get married

 - your new legal name if you’ve legally changed your name for whatever reason

 This is the name that you will sign on all your marriage documents.

 On the actual day of your ceremony, you will receive the ‘pretty’ marriage certificate that you keep as a memento of the day – this is a numbered/registered legal document that can not be replaced or reissued (so take care of it) however you CAN NOT use this certificate as proof that you were married in order to change your name.

 Once you are married and your marriage has been registered with the BDM – Births, Deaths and Marriages (your celebrant organises that part) then you must apply with the BDM in the state you were married for an official (BDM stamped) Marriage Certificate.
 In WA, the current charge is $50 for this certificate – it’s like applying for a copy of your birth certificate.
-Once you have that in your hot little hands, then – and only then, can you start the long and drawn out journey that is changing your surname.
+Once you have that in your hot little hands, then – and only then, can you start the journey that is changing your surname.

 PLEASE NOTE: It is not a legal requirement that anybody change their name after marriage.
 It might be something that you choose to do so that your family all have the same name.
 Some people continue to use their maiden name for business and married name in other places.
 It is also not an automatic thing in an heterosexual marriage that it must be the woman who be the one to change her name.
 Either partner can change their name.
 It is a personal decision so, do what’s right for you.